Héctor Vega (footballer, born 1967): Career

 Vega was born in Pueblo Nuevo neighborhood from Iquique and played for the local club, Unión Pueblo Nuevo.

 A product of Deportes Iquique youth system, he made his debut in 1985.
 When the club was relegated to the second level of the Chilean football, in 1992 he moved to Peru and joined Deportivo Yurimaguas.
 In Peru, he also played for Deportivo Sipesa (1995) and Sport Boys (1996).
 To Deportes Iquique, he returned three times: 1993, 1997 and 2001.

 After playing for S.D.
 Quito, in 1999 he returned to Chile and joined Santiago Wanderers in the Primera B, getting promotion to the Primera División after the club was the runner-up of the season.
 His last club was Everton de Viña del Mar in 2002.

 Personal life

-Vega is well-known by his nickname Caldillo (Fish Soup) what was inherited from his father.
+Vega is well-known by his nickname Caldillo (Fish Soup) what was inherited from his father, who also played football for Deportes El Loa, the club previous to Cobreloa.

 He is the father of the Peruvian-Chilean former professional footballer of the same name Héctor Fabrizzio Vega, who was born in Lima, Peru, when his father played for Deportivo Yurimaguas.

 In 2001, he earned 457 millions Chilean pesos by playing Loto, a game of chance.
 After mismanagement of the award money, he worked as manager of a pizzeria, as a truck driver in the mining industry and in the port of Iquique (ITI).

 In the context of COVID-19 pandemic, he and his son started a football academy named "Imperio H" in Iquique, making links with clubs in both Chile and Mexico.